Samsung Galaxy S6 full review

 We have also had confirmation that Vodafone and Three will be among the carriers selling S6 contracts.

-Read next: Best new smartphones coming in 2015.
+Read next: Best new smartphones coming soon.

 Samsung Galaxy S6: Specs